syndr/ansible-collection-molecule/roles/docker_platform/README.md

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+1. Molecule should be installed and executable from a location in the users PATH
+1. Ansible should be installed, with `ansible-playbook` executable via the users PATH
+1. Docker should be installed
+1. The current user should be a member of the `docker` group

 Role Variables
 --------------